shengchiliu/Configuration_Files/README.md

 # .vimrc file
 This is a code for Vim.
 Credits go to [fisa-vim-config](http://fisadev.github.io/fisa-vim-config/).
-I've merely created some simple functions, such as comment/uncomment, excute python, etc. I comment some of the code, and you can uncomment if you like.
+I've merely added some simple functions, such as comment/uncomment, excute python, etc. I commented some of the code, and you can uncomment it if you like.

 ## System